davidlattimore/wild/README.md

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.

+For clarity, this is a documentation clarification and not legal advice: the licensing above applies to Wild's own source code and does not place any licensing or attribution requirements on binaries you produce with Wild.
+Wild does not embed its own copyrighted material in output files; it emits only short PLT stubs defined by the platform psABI.
+If Wild ever embeds substantial material in output files, that material will be under a very permissive license.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Wild by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.